Lauro199471/Machine-Learning/Iris_example/README.md

 * data : M x N Matrix , this is the data matrix

 @returns
-* uniqueClasses : M x 1 , returns the different values of data matrix
+* classification : 1 x 1 , returns which label class is most in data matrix
-* uniqueClasses_counts : M x 1, returns how many of that value is in Data

 ```Matlab
 function classification = classify_data(data)